Lol Creme: Later work

-After cutting ties with Godley, Creme moved to Los Angeles, California, USA and worked as a director in his own right.
+After cutting ties with Godley, Creme moved to Los Angeles, California, and worked as a director in his own right.
 Creme directed the 1991 Jamaican comedy film The Lunatic, starring Paul Campbell.

 After his move to the United States, Creme began experimenting with digital art and oil painting.

 In 1988, Creme became a member of the band Art of Noise, with Anne Dudley and Trevor Horn, and directed videos for the artists who recorded with them, such as Tom Jones.
 Further work with Horn followed, including forming the band the Producers with Chris Braide and Steve Lipson, and the Trevor Horn Band.
 Creme appears on Horn's Echoes: Ancient and Modern.

 Family

-Creme's son Lalo was a member of the 1990s indie-dance band Arkarna, and has also worked on a number of projects with his father.
+Creme's son, Lalo, was a member of the 1990s indie-dance band Arkarna and has also worked on a number of projects with his father.
 Creme's wife, Angie, is the sister of ex-10cc member Eric Stewart's wife, Gloria.